Your Appointment

 What to expect

-Your first appointment begins with a short form to fill in, then a conversation about why you’re seeing me, your general health, and any relevant medical history, as this can influence your treatment.
+Your first appointment begins with a short form to fill in, then a conversation about why you’re seeing me, your general health, and your medical history, as this is relevant to your treatment.

 A physical therapist is kneeling on the floor, assisting a woman in a green sports bra with a back stretch exercise in a living room.
 The room has a dining table, chairs, window with curtains, and a fish tank.